Fernando Amorebieta: Fulham

 On 15 April 2013, Amorebieta signed a four-year deal with Fulham on a free transfer effective as of 1 July.
 The Premier League club officially announced him on 22 May, and he made his debut on 14 September, coming on as a substitute for Kieran Richardson in a 1–1 draw against West Bromwich Albion at Craven Cottage.

 Amorebieta was sent off on 22 March 2014 for conceding a penalty with a foul on David Silva in an eventual 5–0 defeat at Manchester City.
-He scored his first goal in English football on 26 April, netting his team's second in an eventual 2–2 home draw with Hull City.
+He scored his first goal in English football on 26 April, his team's second in an eventual 2–2 home draw with Hull City.
 He made 26 competitive appearances in his debut season, which ended with relegation.

 On 6 March 2015, after returning from three months out injured, Amorebieta was sent off in Fulham's 5–1 home loss by AFC Bournemouth for bringing down Callum Wilson.
 On the 25th, he was loaned to fellow Championship side Middlesbrough until the end of the campaign, with left-back James Husband moving in the opposite direction.
-He scored his first goal for the side on 8 May, replacing Lee Tomlin after 73 minutes and netting a last-minute winner for a 2–1 away win over Brentford in the play-off semi-finals; he was unused in the final at Wembley Stadium, a 2–0 defeat to Norwich City.
+He scored his first goal for the latter on 8 May, replacing Lee Tomlin after 73 minutes and netting a last-minute winner for a 2–1 away win over Brentford in the play-off semi-finals; he was unused in the final at Wembley Stadium, a 2–0 defeat to Norwich City.

 On 28 August 2015, Amorebieta returned to the Riverside Stadium for the entirety of the season, with Husband again being lent to Fulham for a month as part of the deal.
 On 1 February of the following year, however, he was recalled.

-Sporting Goujón
+Sporting Gijón

 Amorebieta returned to Spain and its top division on 22 July 2016, after agreeing to a three-year contract at Sporting de Gijón.
 He made his debut on 21 August, playing the full 90 minutes in a 2–1 home victory against former club Athletic.

 Later years

 On 10 July 2017, following Sporting's relegation, Amorebieta moved to Argentina and joined Club Atlético Independiente.
 In January 2019, the free agent agreed to a two-year deal at Cerro Porteño of the Paraguayan Primera División.

+After retiring aged 35, Amorebieta worked as Club Portugalete's director of football.
+Subsequently, he was assistant manager to his former Athletic teammate Ibai Gómez at Santutxu FC's youths and Segunda Federación club Arenas Club de Getxo.